achbaa/Simple-Python-Scripts/[OPTIONAL] Env Set-up/README.md

 As you continue to push your limits, remember:

 - **ChatGPT doesn't know everything...**
-  - Even if you're not familiar with the code, share what you can with ChatGPT about the issue you're facing, what you're seeing (screenshots!), and any context you may be able to provide about the data or broader ask.
+  - Even if you're not familiar with the code, share what you can with ChatGPT about the issue you're facing, what you're seeing (screenshots!), and any context you may be able to provide about the data, your desired intent, or the broader project.

 - **...ChatGPT does know a lot**
-  - Your time within the Python documentation should be limited.
+  - Your goals should be 1.
+Solve your problem and 2.
+Spend as little time in Python documentation as possible.
 When faced with an issue, no matter how big or small, don't be afraid to ask ChatGPT.

 - **Sometimes it is not just copy and paste**
   - You can save yourself iteration cycles by either looking at whatever code is being passed back to you **or** you can ask ChatGPT to explain what the code is doing in parts and what purpose each part is required for.